buffalojoec/core-bpf-alt/README.md

 - The Rust feature flag I'm using to mock this feature ID:
   `relax-authority-checks-disabled`.

+### `solana_frozen_abi`

+Members of the ALT program's state implement `AbiEnumVisitor` and `AbiExample`, but because these live outside of `solana_program` but the original built-in ALT program lives within `solana_program`, there are trait collisions when these are added to the program.

+We'll need to remove all of the built-in ALT code from the SDK in order to properly add these trait implementations to the Core BPF source.

+This can likely be done in a single step when we replace the ALT source code within the Solana SDK with the Core BPF program's crate.

 ### Error Codes

 Since built-in programs throw `InstructionError` and BPF programs throw